 Call for submissions

-SITUATE, a nomadic online quarterly highlighting the work of local creatives, is currently seeking submissions from residents of Portland (OR) and Montreal (QC).
+SITUATE, a nomadic online magazine highlighting the work of local creatives, is currently seeking submissions from residents of Portland (OR) and Montreal (QC).
 We accept a wide variety of media, including investigative reports, essays, interviews (audio or video), memoir, short fiction, poetry, comics, photo essays, and tiny films.
 If your medium is not listed feel free to propose what you love.

 Share your voice: SUBMISSION GUIDELINES